eboesch/IonosphereModel/README.md

 ```
 The parameters for the data reorganization (time period for which to subsample and reorganize the data, subsampling ratio, etc.) are contained in the config file `config/reorganize_data_config.yaml`.

+### Solar Indices?
+Elena decides where it is better to talk about them

 ## Training

 Models can be trained on the Euler cluster with